ace-subido/Mango/readme.md

        <add name="MangoDBTest" connectionString="mongodb://localhost/MangoTest" />
     </connectionStrings>

-(The connection string name does not matter, Mango will get the first connection string it sees.)
+(The connection string name does not matter, Mango will get the first connection string it sees.
+Another note is, if the "MangoTest" database doesn't exist, the driver will create it for you.)

 We then take a "Person" POCO and wrap it with **MangoModel**: